rust-lang/book/src/ch17-04-streams.md

 There’s one last thing we need to handle: errors!
-With both of these channel-based streams, the `send` calls could fail when the other side of the channel closes—and that’s just a matter of how the runtime executes the futures which make up the stream.
-Up until now we have ignored this by calling `unwrap`, but in a well-behaved app, we should explicitly handle the error, at minimum by ending the loop so we don’t try to send any more messages!
+With both of these channel-based streams, the `send` calls could fail when the other side of the channel closes—and that’s just a matter of how the runtime executes the futures that make up the stream.
+Up until now, we’ve ignored this possibility by calling `unwrap`, but in a well-behaved app, we should explicitly handle the error, at minimum by ending the loop so we don’t try to send any more messages.
 Listing 17-40 shows a simple error strategy: print the issue and then `break` from the loops.
-As usual, the correct way to handle a message send error will vary—just make sure you have a strategy.

 <Listing number="17-40" caption="Handling errors and shutting down the loops">